Go (Pearl Jam song)

 "Go" is a song by American rock band Pearl Jam, released in October 1993 as the first single from the band's second studio album, Vs. (1993).
 Although credited to all members of Pearl Jam, it features lyrics written by vocalist Eddie Vedder and music primarily written by drummer Dave Abbruzzese.
-The song peaked at number three on the Billboard Album Rock Tracks chart and number two in New Zealand (their highest-charting song there alongside "Spin the Black Circle"), and it received a Grammy nomination for Best Hard Rock Performance at the 1995 Grammy Awards.
+The song peaked at number three on the US Billboard Album Rock Tracks chart and reached the top five in New Zealand and Norway.
+"Go" received a Grammy nomination for Best Hard Rock Performance at the 1995 Grammy Awards.
 The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

 Origin and recording

 "Go" was one of the songs the band produced during the first week of recording for Vs. The main guitar riff for "Go" was written by drummer Dave Abbruzzese.
 He initially wrote the music for the song using an acoustic guitar.
 Abbruzzese said, "With "Go", I just happened to pick up the guitar at the right moment.
 Stone asked what I was playing and started playing it, then Jeff started playing it, and Eddie started singing with it, and it turned into a song."

 Guitarist Stone Gossard added the siren-like guitar part.
 Gossard on the song:

 That song went through a cool evolution that goes back to what we've been saying about creative input.
 Dave played us the two main parts, that BAM-BAM-BAM groovy chordal riff bit and then the main ascending riff in more of an acoustic vein.
 Then, when he got behind the drums, everyone turned up real loud and it evolved into something else, a little more hard core.

 Guitarist Mike McCready played a yellow Telecaster on the song.
 McCready threw the guitar on the ground at the end of the take, which can be heard on the recorded version.
 McCready on the song:

 That solo on "Go" was probably the second of three or four takes.
 And I do have a problem recreating it live, because I wasn't thinking about it at all when we did it in the studio.
 So on stage, I get into this mode where I'll start to think while I'm playing, "Okay, this sounds like the album, and I want to emulate that."
 But to really capture that feel of being in the moment, I have to be in contact with the emotion that's running through me RIGHT NOW.